-Newspaper advertisements announcing the commencement of the S&EIR process, the availability of the Scoping Report for stakeholder review and once again inviting additional I&APs to register on the project database will be placed in:
+Newspaper advertisements announcing the commencement of the S&EIR process, the availability of the Scoping Report for stakeholder review and once again inviting additional I&APs to register on the project database were placed in:

 - One regional newspaper:

-- The Cape Argus (in English).
+- The Cape Times (in English).

 - Five local newspapers:

 - WeskusNuus (in Afrikaans);

-- o Table Talk (in English);
+- Table Talk (in English);

 - Tygerburger Table View (in English and Afrikaans);

 - o Isolabantu (in isiXhosa); and

-- o Impact 24/7 (in Afrikaans).
+- Impact 24/7 (in Afrikaans).

-Hard copies of the full report will be made available at the venues listed in Section 5.2.2.4, and an electronic version of the report will be available on SRK's website www.srk.co.za (via the 'Library' and 'Public Documents' links).
+Hard copies of the full report were made available at the venues listed in Section 5.2.2.4, and an electronic version of the report can also be accessed on SRK's website www.srk.co.za (via the 'Library' and 'Public Documents' links).